1870–71 United States House of Representatives elections

-The 1870–71 United States House of Representatives elections were held on various dates in various states between June 6, 1870 and October 6, 1871.
+The 1870–71 United States House of Representatives elections were held on various dates in various states between June 6, 1870, and October 6, 1871.
 Each state set its own date for its elections to the House of Representatives before or after the first session of the 42nd United States Congress convened on March 4, 1871.
 They occurred in the middle of President Ulysses S. Grant's first term.
 Elections were held for all 243 seats, representing 37 states.

-With Grant's administration rocked by a number of scandals (including a shady deal for gold speculation that led to a crash in the market and several business deals that saw high-ranking governmental officials gain kickbacks) and Reconstruction winding down, his Republican Party lost seats to the opposition Democratic Party but retained an overall majority.
-Also, since white-supremacist governments controlled by the Democratic Party were reestablishing themselves in some portions of the South, the Democrats were able to make huge gains in this election.
+With Grant's administration rocked by a number of scandals (including a shady deal for gold speculation that led to a crash in the market and several business deals that saw highranking governmental officials gain kickbacks) and Reconstruction winding down, his Republican Party lost seats to the opposition Democratic Party but retained an overall majority.
+Also, since white-supremacist governments controlled by the Democratic Party were reestablishing themselves in some portions of the Southern United States, the Democrats were able to make huge gains in this election.